next-direction/nuxt-fastify/README.md

 * Tree shaking (look at pages/index.vue for example)

 ### Fastify as server
-* Requests to /api will be handled direclty through fastify
+* Requests to /api will be handled directly through fastify
 * All other requests will be handled by nuxt

 ### MomentJS